openid/fapi/fapi-2_0-message-signing.md

 the introspection endpoint is seen in the role of a client towards the authorization server that is providing the introspection endpoint.
-A malicious client (that is not a resource server) could attempt to call the introspection endpoint directly, and thus gather information about a leaked or stolen access token that it is not supposed to have access to, e.g., personal information about the resource owner.
+A malicious client (that is not a resource server) could attempt to call the introspection endpoint directly, and thus gather information about an access token to which it is not supposed to have access.
+This may, for example, leak secrets including, if the access token was leaked or stolen, personal information about an End-User.

 The authorization server therefore must ensure that the resource server is not confused with a regular client that is not supposed to call the introspection